Inside Outer Space

 Being able to image astronomical objects and environments at different infrared wavelengths enables Keller and his colleagues to analyze physical characteristics such as temperature and chemical composition.
 Warm objects or regions in space that would look completely dark in visible light are visible on the infrared images, thus allowing scientists to watch dynamic processes taking place.

 “SOFIA is going to give us key insights into the processes that form stars in the Milky Way, our home galaxy, as well as the processes that influence the formation and evolution of planets in star systems beyond our solar system,” says Keller.

 A monumental undertaking, SOFIA is a collaboration of NASA; the Deutsches Zentrum für Luft und Raumfahrt, the German agency that designed and built the telescope; and teams of scientists and engineers at more than 30 universities, laboratories, and research centers.
-Six of Keller’s students also made contributions (see sidebar on page 26).
+Six of Keller’s students also made contributions.

 With the aircraft and the equipment having passed muster, Keller spent October and November in California with the in-flight science team, gathering and processing data from FORCAST.
 He also flew several astronomical missions on board the aircraft.

 Over the next 20 years, additional instruments will be successively installed on the telescope, each one designed to investigate targeted infrared wavelengths using the latest technology.
 In addition, SOFIA’s management team, through its education and public outreach program, will invite educators and journalists on board, with the aim of giving teachers, students, and the general public a firsthand look at how scientific research is conducted.
 Eventually it will serve as a hands-on educational and training facility for future scientists.

 “Astronomers and physicists are constantly looking for better ways to view space and learn about our environment beyond Earth’s atmosphere,” Keller says.
 “With SOFIA now in operation, we are going to see the universe in detail never before possible.”